-Can businesses really influence customer emotion?
+Can businesses really influence customer emotion?by

 Whether you believe you can influence customer emotions or not could have a huge impact on your customer experiences.